 What are wilding conifers and wilding pines?

-‘Wilding conifer’ is the New Zealand term for introduced conifers which include pines that have self-seeded and are unwanted.
+‘Wilding conifer’ is the New Zealand term for introduced conifers that have self-seeded and are unwanted.
 This includes pines (such as pinus radiata), cedars, firs, cypress, larches and spruces.

 Why are wildings a problem?

 Wildings are invasive.
 Scientific advice tells us that at the current rate of spread, 25% of New Zealand will be invaded by wilding conifers within 30 years.

 They compete for space with native trees without providing a food source for native birds or insects.
-The needles discourage regeneration of native forest floor species.
+The needles smother native species on the forest floor, discouraging regeneration.

 In Northland wilding pines are rapidly becoming a major problem outside of plantation forests and some of our most unique habitats are now vulnerable to invasion.

-Wildings are also a prominent weed species in regenerating bush and on roadsides and waste land.
+Wildings are also a prominent weed species found in regenerating bush and on roadsides and waste land.

 Government funding for Northland wilding conifer control

 Ministry for Primary Industries has been funding wilding conifer control in other parts of the country for a number of years.

 In 2020, the Government announced a $100M boost to the National Wilding Conifer Control Programme over four years.
 For the first time, Northland Regional Council received funding from this community partnership fund to carry out projects in our region.